Nativization: Nicaraguan Sign Language

 The emergence of Nicaraguan Sign Language (NSL) provides an interesting insight into the process of nativization.
 It is a full natural language, developed by deaf Nicaraguan children in the absence of a language of their own.
-It is distinct from Spanish, and unrelated to American Sign Language.
+It is distinct from Spanish, and unrelated to American Sign Language or any other sign language.

 When public schools opened in Nicaragua for deaf children, it advocated for an oral approach instead of a signing one.
 However, with the congregation of deaf children, many of them invented an indigenous sign language.
 The first generation of Nicaraguan Sign Language has been compared to a rudimentary pidgin; however, with the introduction of younger speakers into this language community, the language has been refined in the minds of these young speakers.
 These younger speakers, despite a rudimentary and impoverished language input, have produced a complex, full language.
 It has been said that NSL is a product of nativization, or Bickerton’s language bioprogram theory.

 The emergence of NSL is special because it has emerged without the influence of a superstrate and substrate languages unlike most creoles, but rather came from an undeveloped sign system that was evolved by its own speakers.
 It raises interesting questions on the study of the mental processes of nativization.